Alumnae Opportunities

 Who is eligible to be a Recruitment Ambassador?

 Alumnae members of Alpha Omicron Pi who have a willingness to learn, enthusiasm for teaching and a passion for advancing the interests of the Fraternity are eligible and encouraged to apply.
 Applicable experience in training and facilitation is also desired.
-We are looking for members from all backgrounds, professions and experiences who are not currently engaged in other international volunteer roles.
+We are looking for members from all backgrounds, professions and experiences who are not currently engaged in other international volunteer roles with the exception of CCAB positions.

-Recruitment Ambassadors should also be a member of one of the following: alumnae chapter, Life Loyal or the International Alumnae Association.
-Recruitment Ambassador appointments are for one year with the option to reapply.
+Recruitment Ambassador appointments are for two years with the option to reapply.
 This is not a Council position.

 Ritual Education Ambassador Program